DuyguTuncerMullin/DuyguTuncerMullin/README.md

 ### I am a Full Stack Engineer with a special interest for React.js, Node.js and TypeScript.

 - 👋 Let's meet - I have recently graduated from a coding bootcamp @Spiced Academy
-- 👀 I’m currently looking for an inspiring workplace where I can learn - explore - collaborate every day
-- 🌱 I’m learning more about TypeScript and ReScript
+- 🌱 I’m currently learning more about TypeScript and Next.js
 - 🚵 Ask me about mountain biking and craft beer
 - 📬 Feel free to reach out to me!